 (C) build effective, accountable and inclusive institutions at all levels”

 All three objectives imply ‘Legal Inclusion’ as a central issue and pre-condition, namely the situation in which individuals have their basic legal needs satisfied, enjoy legal protection and have access to the entitlements of the society in which they live.
 National strategies and legal empowerment programs are often hindered by a lack of understanding of legal inclusion as a central, pivotal issue.
-The Global Goal 16 framework offers an opportunity to make legal inclusion concrete and actionable.
+The SDG 16 framework offers an opportunity to make legal inclusion concrete and actionable.

 - It is impossible to achieve peaceful and democratic societies without legal protection, social, economic political inclusion.